anulamatamang/my-social-network/README.md

 # My Social Network

-## This is a social network to help kids to familiarize with social media.
+## This is a social network to help kids familiarize with social media.